June 3

 E|—2-4-5———————|

-When played together, the original melody and its harmony create a rich, full sound that is characteristic of many metal songs.
+When played together, the melody and its harmony create a rich, full sound.
+This is a hallmark of many metal songs.

 Vocal Melodies and Harmonies

 In metal, vocal melodies often follow the same principles as guitar melodies, using minor scales and modes.
 Harmonies can be added by layering vocals at different intervals.
-For example, a lead vocalist might sing a melody in E minor, while a backup vocalist harmonizes a third or fifth above.
+For example, a lead vocalist will sing a melody in E minor.
+Meanwhile, a backup vocalist harmonizes a third or fifth above.

 Example: Dual Guitar Harmonies in Metal